Vipul-Cariappa/py-lua/README.md

 - [ ] Calling lua from python (lua bindings for python)

 ## Contribution
-Any contribution are welcomed.
+All contributions are welcomed.
 You can fork the project and create new PR, if you want to contribute.
-If the PR is related to a bud, creating new issue before creating new PR is recommend.
+If the PR is related to a bud, creating a issue before creating the PR is recommended.

 ## Discussions
 If you have any problems or have any feature request please feel free to post [new discussion](https://github.com/Vipul-Cariappa/py-lua/discussions/new).
 I will try to get at all of them.